Randomname653/language-fixer/README.md

 A powerful Docker-based automation tool for managing audio and subtitle language metadata in media libraries.
 Integrates seamlessly with Sonarr and Radarr to automatically detect, tag, and organize your movie and TV show collections.

+> **🧠 Born from Frustration:** After finding countless tools that *almost* met the needs of a meticulous media monk, this project was born from a simple idea: create a tool that actually does what you want it to do.
+No compromises, no "close enough" solutions - just intelligent automation that works exactly as intended.

 [![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/luckyone94/language-fixer)
 [![Python](https://img.shields.io/badge/python-3.8+-blue.svg?style=for-the-badge&logo=python&logoColor=white)](https://python.org)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)